 Filmmaker's: Oggi Tomic and Chris Leslie

-Oggi Tomic was born with water on the brain, abandoned at birth and given just months to live.
-Serbian born, he did not get the best start in life.
+Oggi Tomic was born with water on the brain, was abandoned at birth and given just months to live.
+Serbian-born, he did not get the best start in life.

-It is the moment every orphan waits their entire life for.
+It is the moment every orphan waits for their entire life.
 There is just one thing.
-He was born a Serb, but brought up a Bosnian and it turns out the family he has waited his entire life to hear from are in fact his natural born enemies, Serbs – the same 'Men in the Hills' who shelled and sniped at him during the 1,300-day siege of Sarajevo that began 20 years ago.
+He was born a Serb, but brought up a Bosnian and it turns out the family he has waited his entire life to hear from are, in fact, his natural born enemies, Serbs – the same "Men in the Hills" who shelled and sniped at him during the 1,300-day siege of Sarajevo that began 20 years ago.

-His uncle, four sisters and entire extended family are keen to reconcile and make up for lost time, but his mother still will not mention his name or even acknowledge his existence.
+His uncle, four sisters and entire extended family are eager to reconcile and make up for lost time, but his mother still will not mention his name or even acknowledge his existence.

 By Chris Leslie